Captain January (1936 film)

 Captain January is a 1936 American musical comedy-drama film directed by David Butler.
 The screenplay by Sam Hellman, Gladys Lehman, and Harry Tugend is based on the 1890 children's book of the same name by Laura E. Richards.
 The film stars Shirley Temple, Guy Kibbee, and Sara Haden.

-There was a tentative renewal, but the film is in the public domain due to "a legal loophole".
+There was a tentative attempt at a copyright renewal, but now the film is in the public domain due to "a legal loophole".

 Plot

 Kindly lighthouse keeper, Captain January, has been raising and educating Star, a sweet, eight-year-old girl he rescued after her parents drowned at sea when she was a baby.
 He is helped by his two friends, Captain Nazro and Paul Roberts, a mariner.
 Truant officer Agatha Morgan determines that Star's home schooling is inadequate.
 Star is then tested and admitted to the third grade.
 Meanwhile, Mrs. Croft, a friendly widow, has been attempting to woo Captain January.

 Nazro receives a notice that all lighthouses are being fully automated by the end of the month, displacing lighthouse keepers.
 Knowing that January will be unable to support Star, Nazro writes to George Mason, who he believes may be Star's uncle.
 January is devastated over losing his job, while Nazro grows concerned that his letter to Mr. Mason goes unanswered, knowing Morgan will place Star in an orphanage.
 January is furious to learn Nazro has contacted Mr. Mason and vows never to give up Star.

 Soon after, Nazro arrives and warns January that Morgan is coming to take Star.
 January and Star hide out on Nazro's boat, but the authorities soon find them and Star is taken.
 A court hearing is scheduled, but Star's aunt and uncle, who have been out of the country for several years, arrive and assume custody of their niece.

 The wealthy Masons provide Star a happy and privileged life, but she deeply misses January.
 Mr. and Mrs. Mason take Star to see their new yacht.
 Star is ecstatic to discover that January is the captain, Nazro the first mate, and Paul the deckhand.
 To January's surprise, Mrs. Croft is the cook.